 - Access Card Holders or the person/organisation making a booking(s) are responsible for all payments required for using the Centre.

-- Access Card Holders or the person who has made a booking or a representative of the person/organisation who has made a booking are responsible to immediately report any damage or breakages to the Centre or the equipment in the Centre to Trevor Hammond.
+- Access Card Holders or the person who has made a booking or a representative of the person/organisation that has made a booking are responsible to immediately report any damage or breakages to the Centre or the equipment in the Centre to Trevor Hammond.

-- Access Card Holders or the person/organisation who has made a booking or a representative of the person/organisation who has made a booking are responsible to ensure the good conduct of all those using the Centre, including spectators.
+- Access Card Holders or the person/organisation who has made a booking or a representative of the person/organisation that has made a booking are responsible to ensure the good conduct of all those using the Centre, including spectators.

-- Access Card Holders or the person/organisation who has made a booking or a representative of the person/organisation who has made a booking are responsible for their own health and safety as well as all those in their group/booking.
+- Access Card Holders or the person/organisation who has made a booking or a representative of the person/organisation that has made a booking are responsible for their own health and safety as well as all those in their group/booking.